 Rowengartner and the Cubs find themselves in a deciding game against the New York Mets.
-Veteran hurler Chet “The Rocket” Steadman, a salty prick who has to deal with Rowengartner’s shit throughout the entire season, pitches his balls off until suffering a career ending injury recording the final out in the 6th inning.
-Never mind that Henry doesn’t comfort Steadman as he LITERALLY limps off the field in retirement, but he’s so jealous of the Rocket’s success that he puts himself ahead of the team in order to outdo the mentor that has given Henry so much.
-He shares his wisdom of the game, his wisdom of life, and his wisdom of pitching to his young ward, all while fucking his mom in the process.
+Veteran hurler Chet “The Rocket” Steadman, a salty prick who has dealt with Rowengartner’s shit throughout the entire season, pitches his balls off until suffering a career ending injury recording the final out of the 6th inning.
+Never mind that Henry doesn’t comfort Steadman as he LITERALLY limps off the field into retirement, but he’s so jealous of the Rocket’s success that he puts himself ahead of the team in order to outdo the mentor that has given Henry so much.
+Steadman had shared his wisdom of the game, his wisdom of life, and his wisdom of pitching to his young ward, all while fucking his mom in the process.
 90s baseball movies loved having athletes mentor children and fuck their moms along the way.

 Rowengartner injures himself before the 9th inning and knows full well that he no longer possesses the ability to throw at an elite level anymore, yet discloses the information from his manager.
 His narcissism knows no bounds, as he refuses to exit the game to let another reliever take his place.
-Bear in mind he’s the second pitcher to appear in the game for the Cubs, the team has an entire roster of relievers with more experience who are ready to go.
+Bear in mind he’s the second pitcher to appear for the Cubs and the team has an entire roster of relievers with more experience who are ready to go.

 Rowengartner doesn’t care and stubbornly keeps himself in the game.
 He resorts to insane measures, allowing the game tying run to reach base on an intentional walk, and then ILLEGALLY performs a hidden ball trick to record the first out of the inning.
 Remind me, are you allowed to be on the pitching rubber with the rosin bag posing as an official MLB baseball in your glove?
 YOU ARE NOT, GOOD SIR.
 Should have immediately been called a balk, runner advances, and the Cubs find themselves in dire straits.

 This piece of illegal chicanery is somehow missed by the umpires and Rowengartner remains in the game, recording the final two outs through a series of hurtful and derogatory insults aimed towards a minority opponent that flusters him so much he makes a crucial mistake and allows himself to be caught in a rundown for the second out.
-The third out is pure Hollywood fantasy, striking out a brutish and stereotypical caricature of what it means to be a professional athlete for the final out.
+The third out is pure Hollywood fantasy, striking out a brutish and stereotypical caricature of a professional athlete to win the game.
+Pure Hollywood nonsense.

 Now, compare this with Billy Heywood’s masterful managerial strategy in the Twins final game against the Mariners.
 Heywood fields the best possible team, realizing his bullheadedness was hurting the team and inserting professional hitter and team leader Lou Collins (who is fucking Billy’s mom) back into the lineup weeks before.
 He’s able to overcome his prejudices against Collins, a good man who makes Heywood’s mother happy for the first time since the death of his father, and puts the team first.